Natural Himalaya Salt Lamp and Inhaler Gifts

 As is typical with a cold, the first day I found myself suffering the usual annoying heavy mucous, runny nose, and sinus congestion.
 I sat at my desk that day sniffling and dreading what I knew would be coming in a few days.
 That night when I crawled into bed I noticed that within an hour my sniffling stopped.
 I was still congested but I no longer had a runny nose which was great.
 I slept and in the morning my chest wasn't filled with mucous from a night time pooling.

 The next night was the same scenario and then it hit me... it's THE LAMP!
 It worked.
 My cold ran a very easy 4 to 5 days and then it was gone.
 There was very little lung congestion and I came through breathing a very huge sigh of relief.
 That was also the only cold that I acquired this year.
-I am crossing my fingers and touching wood that this holds true for the rest of the year.
-I'll let you know how the next flu season goes.
+(I am thinking the salt may be drying out my nasal cavities simply by my breathing the air near the lamp.)
+I am crossing my fingers and touching wood that this holds true.